 — Maybe Sports?
 LaVicka (@KLV1063) April 22, 2020

 Sending my very best wishes to our Chicago teammate, Marc Silverman, as he takes on the fight of his life.
 I haven’t known him long, but I’ve been a fan for many years.
 He’s a great broadcaster, but an even more genuine guy.
 Kick cancer’s ass! @WaddleandSilvy #SilvyStrong

 — Doug Russell (@DougRussell) April 22, 2020

 Wishing great medical care and great luck to Marc Silverman @WaddleandSilvy.
 Thousands of listeners are pulling for you!

 — Matt Gniecki ????⬇️ (@gniecskiii) April 22, 2020

-Some of you might be asking — what’s the difference between Hodgkins Lymphoma and Non-Hodgkins Lymphoma?
+Some of you might be asking — what’s the difference between Hodgkin Lymphoma and Non-Hodgkin Lymphoma?
 Even though both of them are a type of lymphatic cancer, the difference between the two surrounds the type of lymphocyte that is involved.
-Doctors can determine whether the cancer is Hodgkins or Non-Hodgkins by examining the cancer cells under a microscope, and if they find an abnormal cell called Reed-Sternberg, then the cancer is determined as Hodgkins.
-If the cell is not present, then it is classified as Non-Hodgkins.
+Doctors can determine whether the cancer is Hodgkin or non-Hodgkin by examining the cancer cells under a microscope, and if they find an abnormal cell called Reed-Sternberg, then the cancer is determined as Hodgkin.
+If the cell is not present, then it is classified as non-Hodgkin.